What Are Sepsis Symptoms?

 How Can Sepsis Be Prevented?

 The best ways to prevent sepsis are through good hygiene and preventive care.
-This includes washing the hands regularly, avoiding contact with anyone who is sick, and getting vaccinations as recommended by the doctor.
+This includes washing hands regularly, avoiding contact with anyone who is sick, and getting vaccinations as recommended by the doctor.
 It is also important to keep any existing or chronic health conditions under control through regular check-ups and treatments.
-Recognizing the signs of sepsis, early diagnosis, and medical intervention can help reduce the increased risk of complications and long-term damage.
+Recognizing the signs of sepsis, early diagnosis, and medical intervention can help reduce the risk of complications and long-term damage.

 What Are the Major Causes of Sepsis?